Frequently Asked Questions

 There is ongoing coordination between the Chicago Department of Transportation (CDOT), Department of Planning and Development (DPD) and local aldermanic offices (46, 47, 48) to ensure strategies are complementary.

-CDOT is currently considering multimodal transportation improvements along Broadway south of Foster (north of Foster is IDOT’s jurisdiction) and will share those ideas soon.
+CDOT is currently considering multimodal transportation improvements along Broadway south of Foster (north of Foster is IDOT’s jurisdiction) and will share those ideas later in 2025.
 The project team will continue to share all relevant feedback received through this process with CDOT staff.

 What types of development are allowed with the proposed zoning changes?

-For maps of the proposed zoning changes and a summary of what that means for development within the study area, please view the December 16, 2024 Open House Boards.
+For maps of the proposed zoning changes and a summary of what that means for development within the study area, please view the December 16, 2024 open house boards and the land use framework summary document.

 Allowed uses: To learn about the full range of uses allowed in business and commercial (B and C) zoning districts, see 17-3-0200 in the Zoning Ordinance, or refer to the PDF version of the allowed uses table for easier viewing.